TrshPuppy/obsidian-notes/cybersecurity/hashing.md

 # Hashing
-Hashing is the process of creating a #hash-value by putting data through an algorithm.
+Hashing is the process of creating a hash-value by putting data through an algorithm.
 Every piece of data produces a unique hash (with some overlap), and the hash becomes a unique fingerprint for that data.

 Any type of data can be hashed including passwords, photos, entire applications, etc..
 The algorithm produces a *numeric* value of fixed length which uniquely identifies the data.

 A hash is *not considered cryptographically secure* if two different pieces of data create the same hash.

 ## Common Hashing Algorithms:
-1.  #MD5 (Message Digest)
+### MD5 (Message Digest)
-	- defined by #RFC-1321
-	- a #cryptographic has function which produces a #128-bit-hash value
+This algorithm is defined by RFC-1321.
+It's a cryptographic hash function which produces a 128-bit hash value.
 - **NOT CONSIDERED CRYPTOGRAPHICALLY SECURE**
-	- updated by #RFC-6151
+- updated by RFC-6151
-		- describe multiple attacks against #MD5 hashing including #hash-collision
+	- describes multiple attacks against MD5 hashing including hash-collision

-2. #SHA-1
-	- defined by #RFC-3174
+### SHA-1
-		- developed by the #NSA in 1995
-	- #SHA-1 takes inpput and creates a #160-bit-hash value string as a 40 digit #hexadecimal number
+Algorithm defined by RFC-3174 and developed by the NSA in 1995.
+SHA-1 takes input and creates a 160-bit hash value string as a 40 digit *hexadecimal* number
 - **BANNED and DEPRECATED 2011-2014**
-		- susceptible to #brute-force attacks
+	- susceptible to brute-force attacks

-3. #SHA-2
+### SHA-2
-	- developed by #NIST (national institute of standards and technology) and the #NSA in 2001
+Developed by NIST (national institute of standards and technology) and the NSA in 2001 to replace SHA-1.
+This algorithm has multiple variants, the most common being *SHA-256*.

-		- to replace #SHA-1
-	- Has multiple variants
-		- most common = #SHA-256
+#### SHA-256
-			- #SHA-256 returns an output which is a #256-bit-hash as a 64 digit #hexadecimal number
+Returns an output which is a 256-bit hash as a 64 digit hexadecimal number.

 >[!Tools]
 > [Cyber-Chef](/cybersecurity/tools/Cyber-Chef.md)